AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

    ![](assets/json-values-350x288.png)

 1. Connect the JSON > Create JSON module to the HTTP > Make a Request module.
-1. Map the JSON string from the Create JSON module to the Request content field in the HTTP > Make a Request module.
+1. Map the JSON string from the Create JSON module to the [!UICONTROL Request content] field in the [!UICONTROL HTTP] >[!UICONTROL Make a Request] module.

    <!--
    <p data-mc-conditions="QuicksilverOrClassic.Draft mode"> <img src="assets/json-string-350x310.gif" style="width: 350;height: 310;"> </p>